mathesar-foundation/mathesar-wiki/docs/design/specs/navigation-consistency-updates.md

 - Include **Table Name and Icon**.
 - Add **Records List Button**: Opens a dropdown of table records.
-- Records List Button should be disabled if the table is empty or in a non-readable state.

 ### From the Record Page